Sunday, June 21, 2009

-Bishbot's impressions of Transformers: Dark Of The Moon (SPOILERS)
+Bishbot's impressions of Transformers: Revenge Of The Fallen (SPOILERS)